BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 // revealed, all of its parent objects also need to be revealed, even though not
 // everything *about* the parent objects must be revealed.

-// Start a reveal-set
+// Start a target set
-var revealSet: Set<Digest> = []
+var target: Set<Digest> = []

 // Reveal the card.
-Without this, everything about the card would be elided. let top = johnSmithResidentCard revealSet.insert(top)
+Without this, everything about the card would be elided. let top = johnSmithResidentCard target.insert(top)

-// Reveal everything about the state's signature on the card try revealSet.insert(top.assertion(predicate: .verifiedBy).deepDigests)
+// Reveal everything about the state's signature on the card try target.insert(top.assertion(withPredicate: .verifiedBy).deepDigests)

-// Reveal the top level subject of the card.
-This is John Smith's CID. let topContent = top.subject.envelope! revealSet.insert(topContent.shallowDigests)
+// Reveal the top level of the card. target.insert(top.shallowDigests)

+let card = try top.unwrap()
+target.insert(card)
+target.insert(card.subject)

-// Reveal everything about the `isA` and `issuer` assertions at the top level of the card. try revealSet.insert(topContent.assertion(predicate: .isA).deepDigests) try revealSet.insert(topContent.assertion(predicate: .issuer).deepDigests)
+// Reveal everything about the `isA` and `issuer` assertions at the top level of the card. try target.insert(card.assertion(withPredicate: .isA).deepDigests) try target.insert(card.assertion(withPredicate: .issuer).deepDigests)

-// Reveal the `holder` assertion on the card, but not any of its sub-assertions. let holder = try topContent.assertion(predicate: .holder) revealSet.insert(holder.shallowDigests)
+// Reveal the `holder` assertion on the card, but not any of its sub-assertions. let holder = try card.assertion(withPredicate: .holder) target.insert(holder.shallowDigests)

-// Within the `holder` assertion, reveal everything about just the `givenName`, `familyName`, and `image` assertions. try revealSet.insert(holder.assertion(predicate: "givenName").deepDigests) try revealSet.insert(holder.assertion(predicate: "familyName").deepDigests) try revealSet.insert(holder.assertion(predicate: "image").deepDigests)
+// Within the `holder` assertion, reveal everything about just the `givenName`, `familyName`, and `image` assertions. let holderObject = holder.object! try target.insert(holderObject.assertion(withPredicate: "givenName").deepDigests) try target.insert(holderObject.assertion(withPredicate: "familyName").deepDigests) try target.insert(holderObject.assertion(withPredicate: "image").deepDigests)

 // Perform the elision
-let elidedCredential = top.elideRevealing(revealSet)
+let elidedCredential = try top.elideRevealing(target)

 // Verify that the elided credential compares equal to the original credential.
 XCTAssertEqual(elidedCredential, johnSmithResidentCard)